-- A. Hold a public hearing to receive testimony on the proposed revisions to Rule 202 (Exemptions to Rule 201). - B. Approve the Resolution which follows this board letter.
-Approving the resolution will result in the following actions: - 1.
+- A. Hold a public hearing to receive testimony and consider: - 1.
+The proposed amendments to Rule 202, "Exemptions to Rule 201," to lower the threshold for requiring a Permit to Operate from 100 to 50 brake horsepower for any diesel engine, thereby providing administrative provisions through the APCD permit program for implementing and enforcing the state Airborne Toxic Control Measure for these engines; and - 2.
+Give direction to the Control Officer on fees to be charged for permit services related to such engines, including limiting initial permitting fees to an amount less than currently required under the District Rule 210 fee schedule or cost reimbursement provisions. - B. Approve the Resolution attached to this Board Letter.
+Approval of the resolution will result in the following actions: - 1.
 CEQA Findings: Adopt the CEQA findings (Attachment 1) pursuant to the California Environmental Quality Act (CEQA) and the APCD CEQA guidelines. - 2.
-Rule Findings: Adopt the associated findings (Attachment 2) in support of the proposed revised rules, including those pursuant to Health and Safety Code Section 40727 regarding authority, necessity, clarity, and consistency.
-The findings acknowledge public comments on the proposed revised rule (Attachment 3) and staff's responses to these comments (Attachment 4). - 3.
-Rule Change: Adopt proposed rule amendments to Rule 202 given as Attachment 5.
+Rule Findings: Adopt the associated findings (Attachment 2) in support of the proposed amendment to Rule 202; including those pursuant to Health and Safety Code Section 40727 regarding authority, necessity, clarity, and consistency.
+The findings acknowledge public comments on the proposed revised rule (Attachment 3) and staff's responses to these comments (Attachment 4).

+3. Rule Change: Adopt proposed rule amendments to Rule 202 given as Attachment 5.